jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 ## Layout Changes

-In Version 7 Layouts have had a makeover.
-The main changes are:
+In Version 7 Layouts have had a major conceptual and UI makeover.

+The primary changes are:

+* Instead of simply storing the internal layout-related logic of the underlying grid in Layout state, AdapTable will now save all the constitudent part as 'first-class' properties.
+This means that Layouts can include elements that were not previously possible.

-* All layouts will get **automatically** updated whenever a relevant change made (unless the `layoutOptions.autoSaveLayouts` option is set to true in which case the user has a 'Save' button to persist any changes).
+* All layouts  get **automatically updated** whenever a relevant change made (unless the `layoutOptions.autoSaveLayouts` option is set to true in which case the user has a 'Save' button to persist any changes).

-* If no Layouts are provided in Predefined Config a 'Default Layout' will be created by AdapTable using the column settings in GridOptions; this too will be saved automatically as changes are made.
+* If no Layouts are provided in Predefined Config a **Default Layout** will be created by AdapTable using the column settings in GridOptions; this too will be saved automatically as changes are made.

   > Set `layoutOptions.createDefaultLayout` property to `true` for AdapTable to provide a default layout even if other layouts exist

 * This means that there must always be at least one Layout at any time - AdapTable will prevent the last layout from being deleted.

-* The previous (confusing) multi-step Layout wizard has been replaced by a single screen which allows the User to set column visibility, order sorting, grouping, aggregation and pivoting.
+* The previous (confusing) multi-step Layout wizard has been replaced by a single  _Edit Layout_ screen which allows the User to set column visibility, order sorting, grouping, aggregation and pivoting.

 * The `Layout` object in AdapTable State has been enhanced to include the ability to set column widths and aggregation properties.

 * The `restoreLayout` and `clearLayout` methods in LayoutApi have been removed as they are no longer required.

+### Layout Migration

+This is a breaking change: due to the new way Layouts work, not everything currently persisted in v.6 Layout State will be automatically migrated.

+The contents of the **initial Layout definition** provided either through Predefined Config or in the Layout creation UI will be migrated, but any subsequent changes to that layout made via actions in the grid (e.g. widening or grouping columns) during the lifetime of the Layout will be lost.

 For more information see the [Layout ReadMe](../functions/layout-function.md)